dioptra-ai/anchor-gpt/README.md

 ## Why Anchor GPT ?

-Because you can't get groundtruth answers for every prompt and fine-tuning / grounding with the right data gives much better results.
+Because:
+1. LLM hallucinates and you need grounding / fine tuning to fix that.
+2. You can't get groundtruth every prompt you get so you need to find the ones that will give you the most bang for the buck.

 We compared side by side fine-tuning with prompts sampled randomly and with CoreSet (the core algo of anchor-gpt) and the results speak for themselves 👇
 <p align="center">
     <img src="./img/accuracy_results.png" width="400"/>
     <br>
     <i>Accuracy on a sample of the MMLU test dataset of a fine tuned LLama with 1000 datapoints sampled from the Alpaca dataset using either Random sampling or CoreSet</i>
 </p>

+## The idea
+1. Detect hallucination prone prompts using the distance between the prompt and the grounding data, user feedback and model confidence
+2. Sample the prompts that will provide the most coverage using CoreSet algorithm
+3. Find the response to those prompts and add them to your grounding data / fine-tuning dataset

 ## Installation